Kew isn’t just for gardeners! Children can be entertained all day long with family-friendly activities - explore our attractions for kids of all ages.

 In 1898, Queen Victoria gave Queen Charlotte's Cottage to Kew on the proviso that its grounds should be left in a wild, natural state.

 The Evolution House is now closed as part of the Temperate House restoration project.
-This work will allow us to remove, relocate and propagate important plant collections prior to the construction works.

 In the 18th century, ice houses like this were built in the grounds of most large households in order to supply ice for a variety of uses.